h0ngcha0/liuhongchao.github.io/_posts/2021-08-24-freedom-of-speech.md

 compatible](https://en.wikipedia.org/wiki/Incentive_compatibility) for
 most of the participants within the system.
 Majority of the users always prefer convenience and immediate economic benefits.
-A "free" product paid by your attention instead of money wins the usability battle at least with the current state of the technology.
+A "free" product paid by your attention instead of money is still winning the usability battle at least with the current state of the technology.